This Poet's Corner

 Let if go untold to outlive me

-and all the laughter I have cut-
+And all the laughter I have cut-

-the joker in the deck,
+The joker in the deck,

-the joking, jockeying, jester.
+The joking, jockeying, jester.

 One more laugh for me?